istio/istio.io/_docs/setup/kubernetes/mesh-expansion.md

 type: markdown
 ---

-Instructions to configure Istio on a Kubernetes Cluster so it can be expanded with services running on cloud or on-prem VMs or external machines.
+Instructions to configure Istio on a Kubernetes cluster so it can be expanded with services running on cloud, on-premises VMs, or external machines.

 ## Prerequisites

-* You have [installed Istio](quick-start.html) on Kubernetes.
+* Setup Istio on Kubernetes by following the instructions in the [Installation guide](quick-start.html).

 * The machine must have IP connectivity to the endpoints in the mesh.
-This typically requires same VPC or a VPN connection, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
-The machine is not required to have access to the cluster IP addresses assigned by K8S.
+This typically requires a VPC or a VPN, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
+The machine is not required to have access to the cluster IP addresses assigned by Kubernetes.

 * The control plane (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VMs.
 This is typically done using an [Internal Load